 Be sure to reserve your Ulleungdo hotel ahead of time because there are only a few online options and they often sell out 2+ months in advance!

 After a quick local meal (including Ulleungdo’s famous pumpkin makkeoli) we headed along the seawalk.
 The walkway from Dodong and Jeodong hovered above the waves with tons of scenic lookouts and a few shops selling fresh shellfish.
 We walked along enjoying the scenery before taking a detour through a bamboo forest to one of the best observation points on the island.

 Walking along the seacoast is a must for anyone visiting Ulleungdo.
 The breathtaking views combined with light, fresh, salty air invigorate and inspire you.
 This place has to be good for your health.
 Everything is good for your health in Korea so this paradise must be too.
 Right?

-Reaching the top at 7:30pm we were blown away by the stunning scene below.
+Reaching the top of Ulleungdo Island at 7:30pm we were blown away by the stunning scene below.
 Somehow we snuck above the clouds and watched that orange orb shrink under the horizon spraying radiant hues along the clouds.
 Words can’t describe how amazing it was so just look at the picture of what might be my new favorite view!

 Hiking down we broke out the flashlights and enjoyed a lively conversation while imagining a delicious meal down below.
 Our first day on Ulleungdo was magnificent and a night at the fishmarket got us ready for another awesome day touring this paradise.